 --> From Glen Canyon Dam the Colorado River cuts its swath through the Vermillion Cliffs.
 Several miles upriver from the head of Marble Canyon and 14 miles downstream from the Dam is Lee's Ferry.
 In 1872 John D. Lee established a ferry at the confluence of the Colorado and Paria rivers, the only safe crossing of the Colorado River in 700 miles.
 Several miles southwest of Lee's Ferry is Cathedral Wash.
 A wash is a watercourse that only flows during rain.
 This one runs from the plateau on the north side of the Colorado river down to the river.
 The hike is only about a mile and a quarter to the river, but it's a dry sandy was with frequent scrambles on the sandstone to get around pour offs (drop offs where the waterflows over a waterfall – difficult to hike).
 The infrequent flow through the wash has still managed, after who knows how many million years to wear it's way deep into the sandstone forming a canyon with high sides that twists and turns it's way down to the river.
 We're going down the wash, into the Grand Canyon to the Colorado River.
 Behind us are the Vermilion Cliffs.
+We will be traveling back in geological time through the Kaibab Limestone and Toroweap Formations that are seen in the Grand Canyon.
+Any time you hike in this area you are looking at a snapshot in time because these creeks and rivers have gouged their way down through layers of rock that were deposited millions of years ago.
+We met a geologist on the bus at the south rim last year and he was like a little kid with a new toy explaining the sandstone / limestone layers to us.
+This is considered a moderately difficult hike, not due to the length or elevation gain, but due to the ruggedness of the terrain.

 Oh!
 By the way we dropped by the BLM office for the lottery.
 No Go again today.
 Third try. ☹☹☹